Financial planning tools and services to put you on the path to the future you want

 A retirement life coach can help you adapt to that loss and reimagine retirement based on a different set of abilities.
 They can also help you explore new hobbies and activities that will help you stay mentally active even if your physical abilities are diminished.

 Working adults often spend a good portion of their workday interacting with coworkers and colleagues.
-Sometimes the friendships built at work last a lifetime, but sometimes retirement can unexpectedly bring an end to workplace friendships, especially of those friends are still working.
+Sometimes the friendships built at work last a lifetime, but sometimes retirement can unexpectedly bring an end to workplace friendships, especially if those friends are still working.

-Other aspect of retirement can change your social circles.
+Other aspects of retirement can change your social circles.
 Neighborhood friends may be lost when old neighbors move away and younger neighbors move in.
 Other friends may be dealing with illness or become a caregiver to someone else and not have time or energy for friendships.

 If you find yourself missing close friendships in retirement, it is possible to make new friends or reinvigorate old relationships, but it requires facing fears and taking a chance to reach out to others.
 A life coach can help you make new friends, deal with conflict with friends and family members, and recognize when certain relationships are not healthy.